Gloria Steinem sounded the war cry, “We don’t just want to destroy capitalism,” she said, “we want to tear down the whole f____ patriarchy.”

 Mel Krantzler, writing in Creative Divorce, stated: “To say goodbye is to say hello … hello to a new life – to a new, freer, more self-assured you.
 Hello to new ways of looking at the world and of relating to people.
 Your divorce can turn out to be the very best thing that ever happened to you.”
 That was a widely held professional opinion for almost a decade.

-Within a few years, they and their Radical Left allies succeeding in overturning all fifty of the nation’s “fault” divorce statutes and replacing them with what is called no-fault divorce.
+Within a few years, they and their Radical Left communist allies succeeding in overturning all fifty of the nation’s “fault” divorce statutes and replacing them with what is called no-fault divorce.
 It was understood as an effort to secure for women the economic, political and social rights and protections that men have always enjoyed.
-A spate of pseudo-scientific studies assured parents that children were resilient and would revcover quickly from the effects of divorce.
+A spate of pseudo-scientific studies assured parents that children were resilient and would recover quickly from the effects of divorce.

 In their zeal they also stripped away from women, especially mothers with children, many of the economic and legal protections they had historically enjoyed in this nation, thus creating a whole new underclass in American society: the abandoned housewife.